tsanghan/kubernetes-env/README.md

 7. Follow the instruction at the end of the completion of `prepare-vm.sh` script
 8. Log back into your VM
 9. You have 2 choices to deploy a kubernetes cluster, using KIND and LXD

+### Kubernetes on LXD

-10. We will explore LXD method first
+11. We will explore LXD method first
-11. `cd` into `Projects/kubernetes-env/kubernetes-on-lxd`
+12. `cd` into `Projects/kubernetes-env/kubernetes-on-lxd`
-12. Run `./prepare-lxd.sh`
+13. Run `./prepare-lxd.sh`
-13. Wait untill script finish
+14. Wait untill script finish
-14. `lxc launch -p k8s focal-cloud <your lxc node name>`
+15. `lxc launch -p k8s focal-cloud <your lxc node name>`
-15. Instruction below will use the node name of *lxd-ctrlp-1*
+16. Instruction below will use the node name of *lxd-ctrlp-1*
-16. Launch 2 more worker nodes with above command (example *lxd-wrker-1* and *lxd-wrker-2*)
+17. Launch 2 more worker nodes with above command (example *lxd-wrker-1* and *lxd-wrker-2*)
-17. `watch lxc ls`
+18. `watch lxc ls`
-18. All 3 lxc nodes will power down after being prepared
+19. All 3 lxc nodes will power down after being prepared
-19. Start all nodes `lxc start --all`
+20. Start all nodes `lxc start --all`
-20. Run `kubeadm init` on control-plane node with the following long command
+21. Run `kubeadm init` on control-plane node with the following long command
-21. `lxc exec lxd-ctrlp-1 -- kubeadm init --ignore-preflight-errors=FileContent--proc-sys-net-bridge-bridge-nf-call-iptables,SystemVerification,Swap --upload-certs | tee kubeadm-init.out`
+22. `lxc exec lxd-ctrlp-1 -- kubeadm init --ignore-preflight-errors=FileContent--proc-sys-net-bridge-bridge-nf-call-iptables,SystemVerification,Swap --upload-certs | tee kubeadm-init.out`
-22. Wait till kubeadm finish initializing control-plane node
+23. Wait till kubeadm finish initializing control-plane node
-23. Perform `kubeadm join` command from `kubeadm init` output on 2 worker nodes.
+24. Perform `kubeadm join` command from `kubeadm init` output on 2 worker nodes.
 Please refer to last 2 lines of local `kubeadm-init.out` file for the full `kubeadm join` command.
-24. Pull `/etc/kubernetes/admin.conf` from within `lxd-ctrlp-1` node into your local `~/.kube` directory with the following command
+25. Pull `/etc/kubernetes/admin.conf` from within `lxd-ctrlp-1` node into your local `~/.kube` directory with the following command
-25. `lxc file pull lxd-ctrlp-1/etc/kubernetes/admin.conf ~/.kube/config` make sure you have created ~/.kube first
+26. `lxc file pull lxd-ctrlp-1/etc/kubernetes/admin.conf ~/.kube/config` make sure you have created ~/.kube first
-26. Activate auto-completion
+27. Activate `kubectl` auto-completion
-27. `source <(kubectl completion bash)` assuming you are using bash
+28. `source <(kubectl completion bash)` assuming you are using bash
-28. `alias k=kubectl`
+29. `alias k=kubectl`
-29. `completion -F __start_kubectl k`
+30. `completion -F __start_kubectl k`
-30. Now you can access you cluster with `kubectl` command, alised to `k`
+31. Now you can access you cluster with `kubectl` command, alised to `k`
-31. `k get no`
+32. `k get no`
-32. All your nodes are not ready, becasue we have yet to instal a CNI plugin
+33. All your nodes are not ready, becasue we have yet to instal a CNI plugin
 ```
 NAME          STATUS     ROLES                  AGE     VERSION
 lxd-ctrlp-1   NotReady   control-plane,master   2m55s   v1.22.4